 Common categories I see:

-- Firstly, the credit card charges at casinos, racetracks, or online gaming platforms
+- The credit card charges at casinos, racetracks, or online gaming platforms

-- Secondly, cash advances and “convenience checks” used to fund gambling
+- Cash advances and “convenience checks” used to fund gambling

 - Thirdly, casino markers / unpaid drafts (a form of credit extended by the casino)

-- Likewise, personal loans (including from an online lender, family, even student loans) used to borrow money and gamble
+- Personal loans (including from an online lender, family, even student loans) used to borrow money and gamble

-- Firstly, most gambling-related balances are unsecured (no collateral).
+- Most gambling-related balances are unsecured (no collateral).

-- Likewise, if you gamble with money from a HELOC, title loan, or another secured loan, the lender’s lien stays in place.
+- If you gamble with money from a HELOC, title loan, or another secured loan, the lender’s lien stays in place.
 It doesn’t disappear just because you used the funds for gambling.

 If you’re trying to choose between Chapter 7 and Chapter 13 bankruptcy, start with our Texas bankruptcy overview.
 It gives you the big picture so you can pick the right chapter for your situation.